How to Install MySQL Server on Ubuntu 24.04

 • Reliable Internet Connection

-1) Update the APT Package Index
+1) Update Apt Repository Index

 $ sudo apt update

-2) Install MySQL on Ubuntu 22.04
+2) Install MySQL Server on Ubuntu 24.04

 $ sudo apt install mysql-server -y